The Illusion of Collusion: Deterministic Algorithms

-We next establish that players in this setting will play the same action at any period in the game. \begin{lemma}If at some period $t^{*}$, symmetric, deterministic, and path-invariant bandits have path-equivalent histories, they will play symmetric actions in every subsequent period $t\geq t^{*}$. \end{lemma} \begin{proof} Let $\mathcal{H}_{i,t}$ and $\mathcal{H}_{j,t}$ be the path-equivalent histories, and let $\mathcal{H}_{t'}$ be some path-equivalent ordering of both $\mathcal{H}_{i,t}$ and $\mathcal{H}_{j,t}$.
-Denote the player's symmetric algorithm as $ \mathcal{A}'$ = $\mathcal{A}_0 = \mathcal{A}_1$.
-Since the algorithm is deterministic, at any time $t$, we have for some action $a^{'}$,
+We next establish that symmetric, deterministic bandits will play the same action in all subsequent periods if they have observed path-equivalent histories. \begin{lemma} If at some period $t^{*}$, symmetric, deterministic, and path-invariant bandits have path-equivalent histories, they will play the same action in every subsequent period $t\geq t^{*}$. \end{lemma}

-which will be the action $t = t^{*}$.
-Thus, there are only two outcomes in this period.
-Players may play $H$, $o_t = \vec{H}$, which would imply $r_t = \vec{\beta}$.
-Otherwise, players play $L$, $o_t = \vec{L}$, leading to $r_t = \vec{\gamma}$.
-These outcomes assign the same reward to all players (call this $r_{t,0}$ ).
-All players will then apply the same update to their history of rewards, such that $\forall \; i, \; \; \rho_{i,t+1} = \rho_{i,t} \frown r_{t,0}$.\footnote{Here, $\frown$ refers to vector concatenation.} The history of action plays will similarly be updated symmetrically across action plays, with a $1$ appended to the action-play history of the played action and a $0$ is appended to the action-play history of the unplayed action.
-If in round $t$, histories were path-equivalent between players, then with the concatenation of the same values to all vectors in each player's history, then histories will be path-equivalent between players in round $t+1$ .
-Thus, the induction holds.

-Now, with histories being path-equivalent across all players, we have $\mathcal{A}_i(\mathcal{H}_{i,t}) = \pi_t$, where $\pi_t$ is the same degenerate distribution across actions for all players $i$.
-Therefore, in any round $t > t^*$, all players will play the same action with probability $1$.
-The result follows. \end{proof}

-These lemmas lead to our first main result.
+These lemmas lead to our general result, that deterministic bandits learn to collude: